****SUBMISSIONS ARE CLOSED****

 The final prize is a film production of the winning script.
 DC APA Film, in partnership with Dewey Tron Productions and OZ Productions will supply the $5K budget, gear, and base crew.
 There is no cash value.
 The end product is a completed short film with a guaranteed entry into the 2019 DC APA Film Festival as a World Premiere.

-Winners will receive a prize package of an InkTip script listing and an InkTip Magazine listing to assist you in getting their script to producers.
+The Winner will receive a prize package of an InkTip script listing and an InkTip Magazine listing to assist you in getting their script to producers.
 They'll be able promote your script to InkTip's large network of producers and reps.
 Every InkTip producer has been vetted via resume and references and demonstrated the ability to get movies made.
 Companies who are InkTip members include ABC, Anonymous Content, APA, CBS Films, HBO Films, ICM, Paradigm, Paramount Pictures, Hallmark Channel, FX, Universal, WME, Echo Lake, Zero Gravity, Bad Robot, and 20th Century Fox.
 They'll also be able to publish your logline in InkTip Magazine, a bi-monthly publication that is sent out to over 15,000 producers and reps.
 As a contest winner, they will be featured in a special section of the magazine.

 FREQUENTLY ASKED QUESTIONS